-The American Cancer Society’s estimates for Hodgkin disease in the United States for 2017 are:
+The American Cancer Society’s estimates for Hodgkin lymphoma in the United States for 2023 are:

-Because of advances in treatment, survival rates have improved in the past few decades.
-The 1-year relative survival rate for all patients diagnosed with Hodgkin disease is now about 92%; the 5-year and 10-year survival rates are about 86% and 80%, respectively.
-Certain factors such as the stage (extent) of Hodgkin disease and a person’s age affect these rates.
-For more detailed survival rates based on the stage of disease, as well as a discussion of other factors that affect survival, see “ Survival rates for Hodgkin disease by stage.”
+Incidence rates have declined by about 1% per year for Hodgkin lymphoma since the mid-2000s.
+Survival rates have improved in the past few decades, largely due to advances in treatment.
+The 5-year relative survival rate for all patients diagnosed with Hodgkin lymphoma is now about 89%.
+Certain factors such as the stage (extent) of Hodgkin lymphoma and a person’s age affect these rates.
+For more, see Survival Rates for Hodgkin Lymphoma by Stage.

 Visit the American Cancer Society’s Cancer Statistics Center for more key statistics.

 The American Cancer Society medical and editorial content team

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 American Cancer Society.
 Cancer Facts & Figures 2023.
 Atlanta, Ga: American Cancer Society; 2023.

 Shanbhag S, Ambinder RF.
 Hodgkin lymphoma: A review and update on recent progress.
 CA Cancer J Clin.
 2018;68(2):116-132.

 Younes A, Carbone A, Johnson P, Dabaja B, Ansell S, Kuruvilla J. Chapter 102: Hodgkin’s lymphoma.
 In: DeVita VT, Lawrence TS, Rosenberg SA, eds.
 DeVita, Hellman, and Rosenberg’s Cancer: Principles and Practice of Oncology.
 10th ed.
 Philadelphia, Pa: Lippincott Williams & Wilkins; 2015.